What is a Special Disability Trust?

 Introduced by the Australian Government in 2006, a Special Disability Trust (SDT) is a trust used to assist families with the current and future care and accommodation needs of a family member with a severe disability.

-With a properly prepared Special Disability Trust in place, it will (in all but the most exceptional of circumstances) cover the costs of care, accommodation, medical costs and other needs of the beneficiary during their lifetime.
+A primary concern of parents who have a child with a disability is how their child is going to be supported when they pass away.
+With a properly prepared Special Disability Trust in place, it will (in all but the most exceptional circumstances) cover the costs of care, accommodation, medical expenses and other needs of the beneficiary during their lifetime.

 Eligibility